creditkarma/thrift-server/packages/thrift-server-hapi/README.md

 ## Usage

-Requires @creditkarma/thrift-typescript >= v1.1.0
+Requires @creditkarma/thrift-typescript >= v1.0.0

-The easiest way to get started is to generate your thrift services using @creditkarma/thrift-typescript.
+The easiest way to get started is to generate your Thrift services using @creditkarma/thrift-typescript.

 ```sh
 npm install --save-dev @creditkarma/thrift-typescript